-Just note that, for SEO purposes, search engines prefer to act directly on rankings when it comes to performance only in somewhat extreme scenarios, when your site takes a very long time to respond (5-10 seconds or more).
-However, remember that every performance improvement can lead to a better user experience, which may indirectly help you rank better.
+When can search engines act directly on rankings?
+Here is something to note for SEO purposes.
+They can do this when it comes to performance only in somewhat extreme scenarios.
+For example, when your site takes a very long time to respond (5-10 seconds or more).
+However, remember that every performance improvement can lead to a better user experience.
+This may indirectly help you rank better.

-Sitemaps are highly useful for search engines since they offer information about what pages currently exist on your site and how often they have been updated.
-That way, every time you add/delete/modify a page, search engines can find out about it much quicker, thus ensuring you offer the latest information for users in the search results.
+Sitemaps are highly useful for search engines.
+They offer information about pages on your site and how often they have been updated.
+That way, every time you add/delete/modify a page, search engines can find out about it much quicker.
+Thus, they ensure that you offer the latest information for users in the search results.

 Moreover, submitting the XML sitemap files to your webmaster tools accounts (Google Search Console, Bing Webmaster Tools) ensures that you have a constant check over any errors that search engine bots encounter when accessing these pages.
 Doing this also gives you statistics over how many pages have been indexed so far.

-Because in Magento the option to create XML sitemaps usually provides a sitemap which contains pages you do not want to be indexed, a recommended approach is to create two XML sitemaps, one for products and one for category and content pages.
-This option will allow you to have better visibility of your indexed pages through Google Webmaster Tools and will make everything easier for Googlebot to access the content of your pages, especially if your online store is big.
+The option to create XML sitemaps in Magento contains pages you don’t want to be indexed.
+Therefore, the recommended approach is to create two XML sitemaps.
+One should be for products and one for category and content pages.
+This option will allow you to have better visibility of your indexed pages through Google Webmaster Tools.
+It will make everything easier for Googlebot to access the content of your pages, especially if your online store is big.

-Alternatively, there are extensions which are dedicated to maintaining your sitemaps, and offer this service as part of a broader set of tools.
+Alternatively, there are extensions that are dedicated to maintaining your sitemaps.
+They offer this service as part of a broader set of tools.